Luminova Framework

 render

-The render method allows you to present your application's view content to users, with additional options provided as an array of key-value pairs.These options can be accessed within the template view file using $this->_myVar or $_myVar when view isolation is enabled.If variable prefixing is disabled in /app/Controllers/Config/Template.php, then you can access your options directly as variables $this->myVar or $myVar.
+The render method allows you to present your application's view content to users, with additional options provided as an array of key-value pairs.These options can be accessed within the template view file using $this->_myVar or $_myVar when view isolation is enabled.If variable prefixing is disabled in /app/Config/Template.php, then you can access your options directly as variables $this->myVar or $myVar.

 public render(array&lt;string,mixed&gt; $options = [], int $status = 200): int